OpenMined/PySyft/CONTRIBUTING.md

 At any point in time you can create a pull request, so others can see your changes and give you feedback.
 Please create all pull requests to the `dev` branch.
 If your PR is still work in progress and not ready to be merged please add a `[WIP]` at the start of the title.
-Example:`[WIP] Websocket worker for Grid`
+Example:`[WIP] Websocket worker for PyGrid`

 ### Check CI and Wait for Reviews

-After each commit TravisCI will check your new code against the formatting guidelines (should not cause any problems when you setup your pre-commit hook) and execute the tests to check if the test coverage is high enough.
+After each commit GitHub Actions will check your new code against the formatting guidelines (should not cause any problems when you setup your pre-commit hook) and execute the tests to check if the test coverage is high enough.

-We will only merge PRs that pass the TravisCI checks.
+We will only merge PRs that pass the GitHub Actions checks.

 If your check fails don't worry you will still be able to make changes and make your code pass the checks.